Bomber Command Memorial

 Bomber Command Memorial Fund

-The Bomber Command Association, with the help of the Heritage Foundation, raised the funds to erect the memorial in Central London to the 55,000 bomber aircrew killed in WW2.
+RAF Bomber Command The Bomber Command Association, with the help of numerous organisations and individuals, raised the funds to erect the memorial in Central London to the 55,000 bomber aircrew killed in WW2.